France-ioi/bebras-modules/pemFioi/quickAlgo/createLib.md

 For the block to be usable in your task, you must add it in `task.js`, in `subTask.gridInfos.includeBlocks.generatedBlocks` as `namespace: ["block"]`.
-In the case of the `testPair` block of the `amicable` library it results in:
+In the case of the `testPair` block of the `amicable` library it looks like:
 ```js
 subTask.gridInfos = {
    // ...